 Capping a stone wall is an important part of building many stone structures, including stone arch bridges.
 The trouble is, the top of a stone wall is the most vulnerable part of the whole wall.
 Whereas stones at the bottom of the wall are rendered more or less immovable due to the weight of the masonry above, the capping stones on the wall have little holding them in place, save their own mass.
 Fortunately, there are several simple schemes that can help hold everything in place.

 If the wall is mortared, it will be less vulnerable to damage from dislodged stones.
 The mortar helps “glue” the stones together and increase friction, helping to prevent accidents.
 However, the top stones really should still be reasonably large (see below) to help prevent damage.
 For a mortarless build, of course, mortar is not an option.
 The obvious expedient of mortaring only the top stones in place is a bad idea, as a mortarless structure is perpetually shifting, all but guaranteeing rapid failure of mortar above.

 The most common way of capping a stone wall is with massive, flat stones.
-The shear weight of these stones renders them more or less immovable.
+The sheer weight of these stones renders them more or less immovable.
 Of course, the stones need to be well set in place and tight fits for stability.
 This is probably the most common method of capping a stone wall.
-It works well too, though there are other options available.
+It works well, too, though there are other options available.

 Pegging the Wall Together